-- Thich Nhat Hanh, Teachings on Love

 That seems simple enough.

-Love is not the profound passionate grasping of deep attachment.
+Love is not the profound passionate graspings of deep attachment to the "other."
 True Love is much grander than that.
-(It's pretty clear that "I love you so much that I'll kill anyone who looks at you, then you, then myself." is not exactly what JC, Buddha and others had in mind when they spoke of love, right?)
+(It's pretty clear that "I love you so much that I'll kill anyone who looks at you, then you, then myself." is not exactly what J.C., Buddha and the others had in mind when they spoke of love, right?)

-True Love emerges, and is essentially inseparable from, Pure Being, the One Love that exists beyond the illusion of separation that characterizes the realm of relative reality.
-Flowing from and returning to our Essential Oneness, True Love is our Heart's capacity for fundamental kindness, compassion, joy, and clarity.
-Our innate ability to access True Love is the Ultimate Connectivity.
+True Love emerges, and is essentially inseparable from the One Love that exists beyond the illusion of isolation and separation that we've been conditioned to experience.
+Flowing from and returning to our Essential Oneness, True Love is experienced as the open heart's capacity for kindness, compassion, joy, and clarity.
+Our innate ability to access True Love is the our ultimate connectivity.

-Unlike the common contemporary understanding that views love as something that someone just "falls into", in the Buddhist tradition, human love is seen as a quality of heart, a mode of consciousness can be consciously cultivated.
-Although, we may stumble into glimpses of Oneness through an intimate connection to "Otherness" in a romantic relationship -- especially in its initial honeymoon phase -- True Love is vaster than that.
-It emerges from a fundamental choice to open our hearts and clear our minds, to embrace Life itself, to let go of who we think we are and open our hearts and minds to the actual experience of the present moment.
+Unlike the common contemporary understanding that views love as something that someone just "falls into," in the Buddhist tradition, human love is seen as a quality of heart, a mode of consciousness that can be consciously cultivated.
+Although, we may stumble into glimpses of Oneness through an intimate connection to "the other" in a romantic relationship -- especially in its initial honeymoon phase -- True Love is vaster than that.
+It emerges from a fundamental choice to open our hearts and clear our minds, to embrace Life itself.
+It involves the willingness to let go of who we think we are, lay aside our agendas, and get it touch with our experience of the present moment as it is.

-Although this can happen with the very next breath, the process of actually becoming a loving person generally doesn't just happen.
+Although we may get glimpses of this again and again, the process of actually becoming a loving person generally doesn't just happen.
 It is a Practice.
-(Erich Fromm characterized it as an art in his classic work, The Art of Loving.
-Like any discipline, the cultivation of True Love takes commitment, time, and effort.
-Like any discipline, it takes effort, understanding -- and patience.
-I hope to still be Practicing with my final breath.
+Erich Fromm characterized it as an art in his classic work, The Art of Loving.
+Like any discipline, the cultivation of True Love takes commitment, time, effort -- and patience.

 Cultivating True Love

-Known as the Four Immeasurables (or Divine Abodes, Sublime States), each of these qualities of the heart can be explored and developed in deep and lasting ways on the meditation cushion -- and the results will effect our thoughts, words, and actions in the course of our day to day lives as well.
+Known as the Four Immeasurables (or Divine Abodes, Sublime States), each of these qualities of the heart can be explored and developed in deep and lasting ways on the meditation cushion, and afterwards.
+The results will effect the thoughts, words, and actions of our daily lives.

-The Brahmavihara Practices use silent mental recitations to capture these aspirations.
+Traditionally, the Brahmavihara Practices use silent mental recitations to capture these aspirations.
 (Perhaps, the most widely known phrase is "May all beings be happy.")
 These words become the primary object of meditation.
-The specific techniques and phrases used to cultivate each of the qualities of True Love vary among the various traditions, generally a practitioner is instructed to begin with oneself (May I be...), then move to specific others, (May you be...), then move outward to all beings.
+The specific techniques and phrases used to cultivate each of the qualities of True Love vary among the various traditions.

 These mental recitations are not the same as affirmations or self-hypnosis.
-Although a major part of one's attention is focused on the statements that articulate one's aspirations, some of one's attention is also focused on what actually occurs in one's body and emotions.
-Although feelings of the goodwill may immediately emerge, they may not -- especially in cases where one is attempting to extend kindness and compassion to those who we find challenging.
+Although a major part of one's attention is focused on the statements that articulate one's aspirations, our inner gaze can be expanded to what actually occurs in our body and emotions.
+Although feelings of goodwill may immediately emerge, they may not -- especially in cases where one is attempting to extend kindness and compassion to those who we find challenging -- especially ourselves!

-Yet in the cultivation of True Love, I've found it's best to "keep it real."
-Our willingness to be present for the more troublesome feelings and resistances that may emerge, to hold them with some degree of gentleness, kindness and compassion is a means, in itself, of cultivating an open heart towards ourselves.
+Yet, in the cultivation of True Love, I've found it's best to "keep it real."
+Our willingness to be present for the troublesome feelings and resistances that may emerge, to hold them with gentleness, kindness and compassion is a means, in itself, of cultivating an open heart towards ourselves.
 This is crucial.
-In fact, in the teachings of Pema Chodron the message is loud and clear: we must first cultivate unconditional friendliness toward our own challenging emotions before we can fully experience an open mind and open heart towards others.
+In fact, in the teachings of Pema Chodron the message is loud and clear: we must first cultivate unconditional friendliness toward our ourselves, towards our own challenging emotions, before we can fully experience an open mind and open heart towards others.
 (Tonglen, a related technique, is very helpful in this.
 See Your MMM Courtesy Wake Up Call: Taking It To Heart)

 Over time, the focus and concentration involved with staying with the mental recitation of the phrases, bears fruit.
 The dedicated "time on task" of being present for the entire experience, including the more challenging feelings that emerge will have its own effect in establishing a calmer, kinder, more compassionate, and more spacious quality of mind.

 There are a multitude of essays, books, articles, on the Brahmavihara Practices.
-Most widely known in its form as Lovingkindness (or Metta or Maitri) Meditation, there are also numerous YouTube videos and guided meditations available through a simple search of the web as well.
-An inveterate bookworm and practice geek, my own readings have taken me through Thich Nhat Hanh's Teachings on Love, B. Alan Wallace's The Four Immeasurables, Sharon Salzberg's Loving Kindness: The Revolutionary Heart of Happiness, and Pema Chodron's Awakening Loving-Kindness over the years.
-Thich Nhat Hanh's True Love: A Practice for Awakening the Heart and found it quite helpful as well.
-(I prefer to read these texts slowly, one chapter at a time.)
+Most widely known in its form as Loving Kindness (or Metta or Maitri) Meditation, there are also numerous YouTube videos and guided meditations available through a simple search of the web as well.

 It just takes Practice.